seduerr91/seduerr91.github.io/pages/castle-systems-design.md

----
-title: Systems Design and Algorithms
-tags: [Mental Castle]
-style: fill
-color: secondary
-description: From HelloInterview and MIT Class on Algorithms
----

 ## Dynamic Programming SRTBOT

-- `Sliding Doors` - Subproblem: for sequence try prefixes s[:i], suffixes s[i:] or substrings [i:j]; for non-negative int k, try [0:k]; add subproblems and constraints to remember "state"
+- Subproblem: for sequence try prefixes s[:i], suffixes s[i:] or substrings [i:j]; for non-negative int k, try [0:k]; add subproblems and constraints to remember "state"
-- `Basket` - Relate subproblem solutions recursively: identify question about subproblem that if you knew the answer it would reduce to a smaller problem; locally brute-force all answers; think of 'correct guessing' answer, then loop
+- Relate subproblem solutions recursively: identify question about subproblem that if you knew the answer it would reduce to a smaller problem; locally brute-force all answers; think of 'correct guessing' answer, then loop
-- `Wipes` - topological order on subproblem: DAG b needs a
+- Topological order on subproblem: DAG b needs a
-- `Flowers` - base case of relation
+- Base case of relation
-- `Desk` - original problem: solve via subproblem(s)
+- Original problem: solve via subproblem(s)
-- `Elevator` - time analysis: sum(recursive work) + sum(non-recursive work) + worked to solve original
+- Time analysis: sum(recursive work) + sum(non-recursive work) + worked to solve original

 ## Design System Delivery

-- `Toilet` - Functional Req: Users should be able to ... post tweets/follow users/see feed
+- Functional Req: Users should be able to ... post tweets/follow users/see feed
-- `Coffee Shop` - Non-Functional Req: The system should ... avail > consistency, scale to 100M DAU, render < 200ms
+- Non-Functional Req: The system should ... avail > consistency, scale to 100M DAU, render < 200ms
-- `Donuts` - Core Entities: Nouns of requirements
+- Core Entities: Nouns of requirements
-- `Cheese cake` - API: Restful endpoints POST /v1/tweet -> 200 body: {"text": str}
+- API: Restful endpoints POST /v1/tweet -> 200 body: {"text": str}
-- `Bread` - Data Flow: as a simple list
+- Data Flow: as a simple list
-- `Berries` - High-level Design: sketch of systems
+- High-level Design: sketch of systems
-- `Avocados` - Deep Dives: adaptions or conversations
+- Deep Dives: adaptions or conversations

 ## Core Concepts

+- `Guard` - Security:
+  - do not send unencrypted data (SSL, HTTPS) & protect data
+  - Load Balancer handles authorization & authentication
-- `Bananas` - Scaling:
+- `Side Desk` - Monitoring:
-  - work distribution: in sync via load balancer w/ round robin/least connections/utilization-based; async via job queues
-  - data distribution: keep data in memory (caching) or in database shared across all nodes
-- `Salmon` - Consistency: how much users can tolerate stale data
-  - strongly consistent: after data write, all subsequent reads reflect that write (e.g. with financial data, blockchain)
-  - eventually consistent: period of time where data is stale (e.g. most systems)
+  - Infrastructure: CPU, memory, load -> Datadog
+  - Service-level: request latency, error rate
+  - Application-level: Google Analytics or Mixpanel
+- `Finger Printer` - Indexing: basic approach is a hash (writing takes time, search is in O(1)) or keep as a sorted list O(logn)
+  - most relational databases support indexing by column or group of columns
+  - specialized: geospatial indexes or vector databases or full-text indices via inverted index
+  - postgres & elastic with CDC: change data capture where elastic cluster listens to changes from PG DB
-- `Fish Desk` - Locking: ensuring that only one client can access a shared resource at a time (inventory counter, draw bridge)
+- `Toilets` - Locking: ensuring that only one client can access a shared resource at a time (inventory counter, draw bridge)
   - granularity: lock as little as needed (user for an update, not entire user table)
   - duration: as little as needed
   - bypassing: avoid locking via "optimistic concurrency" - do work w/o locking & retry if it did not work being under the assumption that mostly we won't have contention (multiple updating same resource)
-- `Meat Desk` - Indexing: basic approach is a hash (writing takes time, search is in O(1)) or keep as a sorted list O(logn)
-  - most relational databases support indexing by column or group of columns
-  - specialized: geospatial indexes or vector databases or full-text indices via inverted index
-  - postgres & elastic with CDC: change data capture where elastic cluster listens to changes from PG DB
-- `Steaks` - Protocols:
+- `Donut Box` - Protocols:
   - internal: HTTP or RPC for internal comms
   - external: REST (stateless scaling behind load balancer), server sent events (client reqs, server sends multiple responses), websockets (real time communication or a message broker like Kafka)
-- `Sauces` - Security:
-  - do not send unencrypted data (SSL, HTTPS) & protect data
-  - Load Balancer handles authorization & authentication
+- `Coffee` - Consistency: how much users can tolerate stale data
+  - strongly consistent: after data write, all subsequent reads reflect that write (e.g. with financial data, blockchain)
+  - eventually consistent: period of time where data is stale (e.g. most systems)
-- `Frozen Fruits` - Monitoring:
+- `Cheese Cake Slices` - Scaling:
-  - Infrastructure: CPU, memory, load -> Datadog
-  - Service-level: request latency, error rate
-  - Application-level: Google Analytics or Mixpanel
+  - work distribution: in sync via load balancer w/ round robin/least connections/utilization-based; async via job queues
+  - data distribution: keep data in memory (caching) or in database shared across all nodes

+## Patterns

+- `Bread` - Simple DB-backed CRUD w/ caching: client -> API gateway -> LB -> service -> Cache -> DB
+- `Berries` - Async worker job pool: lots of processing w/ accepted delay, use queue (SQS or Kafka) and EC2 / lambdas for workers
+- `Avocado` - Two stage architecture: for complex algos use augmented retrieval (vector-db and ranking service)
+- `Salmon` - Event-driven arch: componetns are producers/routers/brokers and consumers (Kafka, AWS Eventbridge)
+  - failure handling: process durable log of events if something goes wrong
+  - e.g. order in ecommerce: order event -> order processing/inventory update/notification/book keeping
+- `Steak` - Durable job processing: periodically checkpoint data in case of crashes
+- `Frozen Fries` - Proximity-based services: use specific extensions like PostGIS, usually divide area into manageable regions and indexing entities w/in those

 ## Key Technologies